DomGambarini/bohemian-mama-pp3/README.md

 ![Image of the homepage](documentation/website-images/fish-homepage-carousel.png)
 ![About Content homepage](documentation/website-images/about-homepage.png)

-### Register
+### Register Page

 We have a simple registration page that requires users to enter a username and password.
 For a user to regsietr accordingly the username and password must be between 5 and 15 characters containing only letters (upper or lower case) and/or numbers.
+There is also a link below for those that have already registered.

 ![Register Page](documentation/website-images/register.png)